oaflindberg/dotfiles/README.md

     ./script/sync
     ```

+7. Install the 2 fonts located in the fonts folder

-7. Setup Visual Studio Code and sync settings with Gist.
+8. Setup Visual Studio Code and sync settings with Gist.

-8. Load iTerm2 settings located in the iTerm2 folder
+9. Load iTerm2 settings located in the iTerm2 folder
-> Settings -> General -> Preferences -> Load preferences from a custom folder or URL
+> *Settings -> General -> Preferences -> Load preferences from a custom folder or URL*